Leica D-LUX Typ 109 vs Panasonic ZS100

 It is notable that the D-LUX Typ 109 has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D-LUX Typ 109 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the D-LUX Typ 109 and ZS100 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Panasonic ZS100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.